valtimo-platform/valtimo-documentation/nog-een-plek-geven/reference/modules/object-management.md

 # Object management

-## Autodeployment
+## auto-deployment

-Object management configurations can be autodeployed by creating json files in the `classpath*:config/objectmanagement/` folder.
+Object management configurations can be auto-deployed by creating json files in the `classpath*:config/objectmanagement/` folder.
 The name of the file does not matter, but it is advised to keep it in line with the object title.

 You can find an example of the JSON below: